buistvn/solar-sim/README.md

 1. Open the solution in Visual Studio
 2. Select `Build > Clean Solution`, then select `Build > Build Sample`, and then select `Debug > Start Without Debugging`
-3. Interact with the simulation
+3. Interact with the simulation using the controls below
    ```
-   Controls

    - Click and drag to move the camera
    - Use the scroll wheel to zoom in and out
    - Press 0 to toggle the Sun's light